The two faces of power-sharing

 We formulate a new theoretical framework on the contradictory effects of power-sharing institutions on the Quality of Democracy.
 We then assess it using disaggregated data for 70 countries between 1990 and 2016.

 Juon, Andreas & Bochsler, Daniel.
-Under review at European Journal of Political Research.
+R&R at European Political Science Review.

 The included, the diminished, and the excluded: The uneven effects of ethnic power-sharing on the legitimacy of the political system

 New data and theory on the effects of power-sharing institutions on mass grievances and multi-level analysis.